Floer-theoretic filtration on Painlev\'e Hitchin systems: Construction of -actions and filtration computation

 turning them into completely integrable systems whose generic fibers are abelian varieties.
 We construct equivariant $\C^*$-actions case by case in Sections~\ref{sec:PI}--\ref{sec:PVI}.
 In Section~\ref{sec:PIII-V} we show that in the cases not covered by our constructions, equivariant $\C^*$-actions do not exist.
 In Section~\ref{sec:E6} we treat the complex $2$-dimensional moduli spaces of rank $3,4$ and $6$ parabolic Higgs bundles over $\C P^1$ with three logarithmic singularities, corresponding to the root systems $\widetilde{E}_6, \widetilde{E}_7$ and $\widetilde{E}_8$ respectively.

-According to~\cite[Theorem~A]{KLSSz}, the Liouville symplectic form~\eqref{eq:Liouville} is equal to the Atiyah--Bott holomorphic symplectic form $\Omega_I^{PX}$.\footnote{Strictly speaking, this was done in the de Rham complex structure rather than the Dolbeault structure needed here; however, a straightforward modification of that proof gives the Dolbeault case too.
-See also \cite[Proposition~7.12]{Markman_Spectral_curves} for a related result in the Dolbeault case.} It follows immediately from this relationship, that: \begin{proposition} For every $X$ and any $\C^*$-action on $\mathcal{M}^{PX}$ of the form $(z, \zeta )\mapsto (z^{w(z)}, \zeta^{w(\zeta )})$, the weight of the Atiyah--Bott holomorphic symplectic form $\Omega_I^{PX}$ agrees with $w(\zeta )$. \end{proposition}
+From~\eqref{eq:Liouville} and~\eqref{eq:symplectomorphism}, it follows immediately that: \begin{proposition} For every $X$ and any $\C^*$-action on $\mathcal{M}^{PX}$ of the form $(z, \zeta )\mapsto (z^{w(z)}, \zeta^{w(\zeta )})$, the weight of the Atiyah--Bott holomorphic symplectic form $\Omega_I^{PX}$ agrees with $w(\zeta )$. \end{proposition}